changyuheng/spin-for-nothing/README.md

 ## Usage

 1. Launch `spin-for-nothing.exe`.
-2. Press and hold `space`, move mouse cursor for a distance that will be used as the radius, release `space`.
+2. Press and hold `space`, move the mouse cursor for a distance that will be used as the radius, release `space`.
 3. Press `ESC` to stop.

 ## Other languages